Updated 28 February 2023

-In addition to the individual portraits shown above, five of the Clabburn children (Henry was not yet born) were the models used in Sandys' Study for Spring (1860) [CLA/29, no. 2.A.35].
+In addition to the individual portraits, five of William Houghton Clabburn I's children (Henry was not yet born) were the models used in Sandys' Study for Spring (1860) [CLA/29, no. 2.A.35].
 Though it's difficult to assess the ages of the figures in the picture in order to identify them individually, my guess would be that, from left to right, they are Walter (9), William (12), Lucy (4), Mary (10, leaning over), and Arthur (11, with the closest resemblance to the photograph of him shown above).
-In her catalogue raisonné [CLA/29] Betty Elzea identifies them respectively as William, Walter, Lucy, Mary and Arthur.
+In her catalogue raisonné [CLA/29] Betty Elzea reverses the identification of William and Walter.
 This drawing is now at Norwich Castle Museum, and may have been a study for an oil painting that cannot be traced, and indeed might never have been painted, though Elzea gives it a catalogue number of 2.A.36.

 Hannah died, aged just 53, on 6 March 1878, but William lived on for another eleven years, dying on 10 July 1889, a few months after his 69th birthday.
 A local newspaper obituary [CLA/35] noted that he had just been re-elected as a Director of Norwich Union Insurance, though had been unable to attend meetings due to illness.
 They are buried together in Earlham Cemetery in Norwich [CLA/36].
 An article in a Norwich magazine in 2021 by local historian Robert Wenn [CLA/38] comments that the grave plot is unexpectedly large for just two people - perhaps he had originally intended that some of his children might also be buried there, but by the late 1880s they were scattered far and wide, and any hopes he might once have had that they would emulate his own successful business career as one of the "men who made Norwich" [CLA/40] were not fulfilled.

 William's Will [CLA/10], dated eight months before his death, is an interesting document on account of the different legacies (and terms applied to them) for his different children, though it gives the lie to the idea that any of them was "cut off without a shilling" due to paternal disapproval [CLA/2/1].
-He had by then been a widower for some ten years, and his elder daughter Mary Louisa was also dead, though his youngest son Henry had only fairly recently graduated from Cambridge.
+He had by then been a widower for some ten years, and his elder daughter Mary Louisa was also dead, though his youngest son Henry had only fairly recently graduated from Cambridge, and was working as a solicitor in London.
 His eldest two sons, William and Arthur, were both married with children.
-The shawl-making business, if it was still going at all by then, was clearly in decline, and none of his children had followed him into it, and so he directed that all his assets be sold and turned into "ready money".
+The shawl-making business, if it was still going at all by then, was clearly in decline, and whilst William was still comfortably off, his fortune was no longer nearly as substantial as it had been in the 1850s and 1860s.

 Thomas (left) was the second surviving son of Thomas Clabburn II, and joined his father and elder brother, my great-great-grandfather William Houghton Clabburn I, in the shawl manufacturing firm of Clabburn Sons and Crisp.
 Quite what role he played in the business is unclear, as William clearly became the driving force behind it after their father's death, but he was financially successful and purchased the large Lammas Hall about ten miles north of Norwich for his own occupation.